thomasWeise/oa/metaheuristics/localSearch/README.md

 The impact of this modification becomes visible when we map both&nbsp;$\sespel$ and&nbsp;$\sespel'$ to the solution space using the decoding function&nbsp;$\decode$.
 The&nbsp;$3$ which has been moved forward now means that job&nbsp;$3$ will be scheduled before job&nbsp;$1$ on machine&nbsp;$2$.
 As a result, the last two operations of job&nbsp;$3$ can now finish earlier on machines&nbsp;$0$ and&nbsp;$1$, respectively.
-However, time is wasted on machine&nbsp;$2$, as we first need to wait for the first two operations of job&nbsp;$3$ to finish before we can execute it there.
+However, time is wasted on machine&nbsp;$2$, as we need to wait for the first two operations of job&nbsp;$3$ to finish before we can execute it there.
 Also, job&nbsp;$1$ finishes now later on that machine, which also delays its last operation to be executed on machine&nbsp;$4$.
 This pushes back the last operation of job&nbsp;$0$ (on machine&nbsp;$4$) as well.
 The new candidate solution&nbsp;$\decode(\sespel')$ thus has a longer makespan of&nbsp;$\objf(\decode(\sespel'))=195$ compared to the original solution with&nbsp;$\objf(\decode(\sespel))=180$.

 In other words, our application of&nbsp;`swap2` in [@fig:jssp_unary_swap2_demo] has led us to a worse solution.
-This will happen most of the time.
+This will happen *most* of the time.
 As soon as we have a good solution, the solutions similar to it tend to be worse in average and the number of even better solutions in the neighborhood tends to get smaller.
 However, if we would have been at&nbsp;$\sespel'$ instead, an application of `swap2` could well have resulted in&nbsp;$\sespel$.
 In summary, we can hope that the chance to find a really good solution by iteratively sampling the neighborhoods of good solutions is higher compared to trying to randomly guessing them (as `rs` does) &nbsp; even if most of our samples are worse.

+\definition{rule}{mostSolutionsInNeighborhoodAreBad}{Most of the solutions in the neighborhood of a good solution are worse than that solution.
+Most of the time, the application of a unary search operator will yield a result worse than its input.}

 ### Stochastic Hill Climbing Algorithm